 However, a recent grace I obtained through him prompted me to do something... and with this month being his month, I couldn’t let another June pass by without honoring my favorite Saint in some special way.
 So here’s to St. Anthony of Padua... may all who read this post grow in devotion to him - the Saint of Miracles!

 In the end, worn out by his demanding schedule and suffering from ergotism, Anthony was forced to retire in a secluded hermitage at Camposampiero.
 Even here, people sought him out.
-While attempting to make his way back to Padua, the Saint took a turn for the worse and was taken to the Poor Clare monastery in Arcella at the outskirts of his home-city.
+While attempting to make his way back to Padua, the Saint took a turn for the worse and was taken to the Poor Clare monastery in Arcella at the outskirts of Padua.
 He died there on June 13, 1231, being only 36-years-old... and last words he was heard to say were, "I see my Lord..."
-According to one report, at the moment of his passing the church bells of Padua rang of their own accord while the little children of the city spontaneously cried out, "The Saint is dead… the Saint is dead!"

 A Prayer to St. Anthony of Padua